Image-X-Institute/The-Real-Time-Imaging-Database/src/db_updater/README.md

 bash generateSQL.sh "data/new_patient_data.json" "../../docs/trial_folder_structure/LARK.json" "/Volumes/research-data/PRJ-RPL/2RESEARCH/1_ClinicalData" "data/sql_output.sql"
 ```

+If the script is run successfully, the generated SQL scripts will be stored in the data folder under the name `sql_scripts.sql`.

 <!-- The python modules in this folder look at `data/local_settings.json` for local system specific settings.
 On a fresh clone of the repository, this file needs to be created (and not added to source control there after).
 To create this file, the template located at `data/templates/local_settings_template.json` can be copied and changed to reflect the local system settings.
 Please refer to [data templates documentation](data/templates/README.md) for details. -->